-74. The Firm shall review and verify that the Bank accurately identified the Hybrid Card Late Fees Eligible Consumers and correctly made cash refunds to the appropriate Hybrid Card Late Fees Eligible Consumers.
+- 60. The Firm shall review and verify that the Bank accurately identified the Hybrid Card Late Fees Eligible Consumers and correctly made cash refunds to the appropriate Hybrid Card Late Fees Eligible Consumers. - 61.
+The Firm shall prepare a detailed written report of its assessment of the Bank's compliance with the Hybrid Card late Fees Restitution Plan ("Hybrid Card Late Fees Restitution Report").
+The Hybrid Card Late Fees Restitution Report shall also include the following: - (i) The processes and procedures by which the Bank determined the restitution amounts described in paragraph 42; - (ii) The total number of Hybrid Card Late Fees Eligible Consumers; - (iii) The total amount of restitution made under the Hybrid Card Late Fees

-- 75. The Firm shall prepare a detailed written report of its assessment of the Bank's compliance with the Hybrid Card late Fees Restitution Plan ("Hybrid Card Late Fees Restitution Report").
-The Hybrid Card Late Fees Restitution Report shall also include the following: - (i) The processes and procedures by which the Bank determined the restitution amounts described in paragraph 54; - (ii) The total number of Hybrid Card Late Fees Eligible Consumers; - (iii) The total amount of restitution made under the Hybrid Card Late Fees Restitution Plan; and - (iv) The total amount of interest paid.
+Restitution Plan; and - (iv) The total amount of interest paid.

 IV.
-JOINT ORDER TO PAY CIVIL MONEY PENALTY
+ORDER TO PAY CIVIL MONEY PENALTY

-and/or regulations as set forth in the Findings of Fact, and after taking into account the Stipulation, the appropriateness of the penalty with respect to the financial resources and good faith of the Bank, the gravity of the conduct by the Bank, the severity of the risks to and losses of consumers, the history of previous conduct by the Bank, and such other matters as justice may require, pursuant to section 8(i)(2) of the FDI Act, 12 U.S.C. § 1818(i)(2), and section 1055(c) of the CFP Act, 12 U.S.C. § 5565(c): The Bank shall pay a total civil money penalty of \$7,800,000.
-The Bank shall pay civil money penalties of \$3,900,000 to the Treasury of the United States, as directed by the FDIC, and civil money penalties of \$3,900,000 to the CFPB, in accordance with section 1017(d) of the CFP Act, 12 U.S.C. § 5497(d), as directed by the CFPB.
-The Bank shall pay such civil money penalty itself, and is prohibited from seeking or accepting indemnification from such payment from any third party.
+62. IT IS FURTHER ORDERED that by reason of the alleged violations of law and/or regulations as set forth in the Findings of Fact, and after taking into account the Stipulation, the appropriateness of the penalty with respect to the financial resources and good faith of the Bank, the gravity of the conduct by the Bank, the severity of the risks to and losses of consumers, the history of previous conduct by the Bank, and such other matters as justice may require, pursuant to section 1055(c) of the CFP Act, 12 U.S.C. § 5565(c): The Bank shall pay a total civil money penalty of \$1,200,000 to the CFPB in accordance with section 1017(d) of the CFP Act, 12 U.S.C. §5497(d), as directed by the CFPB.
+The Bank shall pay such civil money penalty itself and is prohibited from seeking or accepting indemnification from such payment from any third party.